rodrigo-magalhaes/wizard-api/README.md

 annotation **@HystrixProperty** to specify the timeout for a request.
 By default it uses another thread to obtain the response, so the application waits for 5 seconds before transfer the execution to the method in fallbackMethod

 ###Cache

-All successfull requests generate a new **house** on H2 database table.
-Before each request, a call to the database is done to guarantee that a request has to be done.
+All successful requests generate a new **house** on H2 database table.
+Before each request, a call to the database is done to guarantee that a request has to be made.
 So after the first request, all others that search for the same house api id will be retrieved from the database and not from the [potterapi](www.potterapi.com) anymore.